 In 1860, Lincoln became the first president to have a portrait taken of his dog (Fido, pictured), kicking off a presidential tradition that continues to this day.Wikimedia Commons

-A well-known animal lover, Lincoln also kept several other pets in the White House, some of them unusual, including two goats named Nanny and Nanko.Wikimedia Commons
+A well-known animal lover, Lincoln also kept several other pets in the White House, including rabbits, turkeys, horses, and two goats named Nanny and Nanko.Wikimedia Commons

 To this day, Lincoln remains the only U.S. president to register a patent (original drawing pictured).
 He invented a device for “buoying vessels over shoals” — basically an expandable bellows fitted to the sides of a boat in order to raise it over shoals or other obstructions.Wikimedia Commons

 Abraham Lincoln was born on February 12, 1809 near Hodgenville Kentucky, in a one room log cabin.Wikimedia Commons

 30 of 34

 Despite being one of the most famous rooms in the White House, it wasn’t actually Lincoln’s bedroom; during his presidency, it was an office.
 In fact, it only became known as the Lincoln Bedroom during the Truman administration.
 Though renovated, the room still features a few furniture pieces from Lincoln’s time.Wikimedia Commons